Kismuz/btgym/README.md

 https://gym.openai.com/
 ****
 ### <a name="outline"></a>Outline:
-General purpose of this wrapper is to provide gym-integrated framework for running reinforcement learning experiments in [close to] real world algorithmic trading environments.
+General purpose of this project is to provide gym-integrated framework for running reinforcement learning experiments in [close to] real world algorithmic trading environments.